CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

 * Logging must be turned OFF to calibrate.
 Use storage cup for calibrations, can use reverse side of cap (sealed, but not screwed on) for rinses.

-* Calibration standards may be salvaged for reuse as rinse solution ONLY for next month's calibration (We generally do this for turbidity standard only but can also do with Rhodamine for chlorophyll calibration).
+* Calibration standards may be salvaged for reuse as rinse solution ONLY for next month's calibration (We generally do this for turbidity 100 NTU standard, Rhodamine, and PTSA).
 Do not reuse for actual calibration.

 * Make sure all waste is in appropriate container and properly labeled.